Anisotropic Regularity of the Free-Boundary Problem in Compressible Ideal Magnetohydrodynamics: Introduction

 \paragraph*{Free-boundary MHD equations: Compressible case}

 Compared with compressible Euler equations and incompressible MHD, compressible MHD has an extra coupling between the pressure wave and the magnetic field which makes the analysis completely different.
 Here we emphasize that there is a normal derivative loss in the div-curl analysis of compressible MHD.
 On the one hand, the second author \cite{Zhang2019CRMHD,Zhang2020CRMHD} recently observed that the magnetic resistivity exactly compensates the derivative loss mentioned above.
 However, it is still hopeless to derive the vanishing resistivity limit.
 On the other hand, one can still expect to establish the tame estimates for the linearized equation.
 Based on this and Nash-Moser iteration, Trakhinin-Wang \cite{TW2020MHDLWP,TW2021MHDSTLWP} recently proved the LWP for free-boundary compressible ideal MHD with or without surface tension.
 We also mention that Chen-Wang \cite{ChenWangCMHDVS} and Trakhinin \cite{Trakhinin2008CMHDVS} proved the LWP for the current-vortex sheets, and Secchi-Trakhinin \cite{Secchi2013CMHDLWP} proved the LWP for the full plasma-vacuum problem for compressible ideal MHD under the non-collinearity condition.
-However, there is a big loss of regularity caused by the Nash-Moser iteration.
-Finding suitable estimates without loss of regularity is still a widely open problem.
+However, Nash-Moser iteration leads to a big loss of regularity and does not give the continuous depedence on initial data.
+It is still unknown whether the local well-posedness result can be improved such that the regularity loss can be avoided and the continuous dependence on initial data can be established.

-In this paper, we prove the a priori estimates without loss of regularity for the free-boundary compressible ideal MHD system in the anisotropic Sobolev spaces.
+In this paper, we first prove the a priori estimates without loss of regularity for the free-boundary compressible ideal MHD system in the anisotropic Sobolev spaces.
 Our proof is based on the modified Alinhac good unknown method, full utilization of the cancellation structure of MHD system and very delicate analysis under the setting of anisotropic Sobolev spaces.
+Using a parallel argument, we can also prove the uniqueness and the continuous dependence on initial data provided the solution exists.
+Then we prove a local existence result and a continuation criterion for the smooth solutions with smooth data.
+Based on these results, we can improve the local existence result to the case that the initial data only satisfies the compatibility conditions up to finite order, such that the regularity loss can be avoided and the continuous dependence on initial data can be established.